 Funding for the digitization of this collection was provided by the Terra Foundation for American Art

-Collection Summary: The Jack Tworkov papers measure 9.6 linear feet and are dated 1926-1993, with the bulk from the period 1931-1982.
+Collection Summary: The Jack Tworkov papers measure 9.7 linear feet and are dated 1926-1993, with the bulk from the period 1931-1982.
 Tworkov's work as a painter and influential teacher, as well as his personal life, are documented by extensive journals and substantive correspondence that record his ideas about art and teaching, and illuminate his relationships with friends, colleagues, and students.
-Many sketchbooks, writings, interviews, and photographs are also included.
+Many sketchbooks, writings, interviews, photographs, and moving images are also included.

 Biographical/Historical Note: New York School painter Jack Tworkov (1900-1982), best known for his Abstract Expressionist paintings and as a highly regarded teacher, lived and worked in New York City and Provincetown, Massachusetts.

 Donated in 2009 by Jack Tworkov's daughters, Hermine Ford and Helen Tworkov.